The Campaign for the Future of Jewish Life at Brandeis

 We hear that all the time, and it speaks to how closely Brandeis is identified with vibrant Jewish life.

-Why Now?
 A Once-in-a-Generation Moment

 Hillel at Brandeis: Where Jewish Students Flourish